ptravers/fsc/README.md

 # fsc
 Social Media Project Tool

-Install will evetually be possible by variety of mechanisms

 The project is currently in beta and highly breakable.

 The project should be compatible with python >=2.7.9